AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Eric Wold - B. Riley & Co.
 LLC

 Okay.
 And then, second question is on – last is on Carmike.
 You obviously talked about in the past reallocating some of the capital towards the Carmike.
-And you want to have (00:34:27) 25 of the largest ones done by the end of next year.
-I guess, one, is there a way to kind of, I know you no longer kind of talk about Carmike (00:34:37) kind of getting rebranded or have been, but is there a way to think about the Carmike locations you acquired in terms of how many definitely need to be remodeled and those that definitely do not and those that may or may not be remodeled and kind of get a sense of what the opportunity is there?
+And you want to have 25 of the largest ones done by the end of next year.
+I guess, one, is there a way to kind of, I know you no longer kind of talk about Carmike so much anymore, they're kind of getting rebranded or have been, but is there a way to think about the Carmike locations you acquired in terms of how many definitely need to be remodeled and those that definitely do not and those that may or may not be remodeled and kind of get a sense of what the opportunity is there?
 And what is the average cost of a Carmike remodel?
 And is the contributions you're getting from landlords in line with what you've seen from legacy AMC or higher or lower?

 Adam M. Aron - AMC Entertainment Holdings, Inc.